t81dev/ternary-delta/README.md

 This repository is a delta-oriented reference.
 It does not argue that ternary replaces binary.
 It documents *exactly where balanced ternary alters semantics*, *where it does not*, and *why present-day constraints make experimentation rational rather than nostalgic*.

+It is part of my broader collection of ternary-computing experiments; each repo under https://github.com/t81dev shares a different slice of the story, and this one is focused on describing what changes, what stays the same, and why experimentation makes sense now.
 The goal is clarity, not advocacy.

 ---